16 Totally Genius Ways to Use Up an Entire Watermelon

-Ever find yourself seduced by a huge, juicy watermelon in the market—only to be stumped by what on earth to do with it once you lug it home?
-Sure, its size may be intimidating—but that’s no reason to let it linger, hogging refrigerator space.
-This summertime staple is good for so much more than slices and cubes.
+Ever find yourself seduced by a huge, juicy watermelon in the market only to be stumped by what on earth to do with it once you lug it home?
+Sure, its size may be intimidating, but that’s no reason to let it linger, hogging refrigerator space.
+(Or counter space if you're unsure on how to cut it up—we've got the best, easiest way to do that here).
+This summertime staple shines in so many more dishes than just fruit salad.
 Chop it!
 Grill it!
 Swirl it into your morning smoothie.
 From salsa to spritzers, we’ve mapped out a plan of attack to help make the most of every sweet and juicy inch.

 graphic by onethread design

 If, by some fluke, you should find yourself with even more melon, follow these general storage tips:

 - Until they are sliced, whole watermelons are best kept in a place that's slightly cooler than room temperature—such as an air-conditioned countertop.
 Indeed, research has shown that room temperature melons contain significantly more antioxidants and other nutrients than their chilled counterparts.